bellingcat/auto-archiver/README.md

 ## Running on Google Sheets Feeder (gsheet_feeder)
-The `--gseets_feeder.sheet` property is the name of the Google Sheet to check for URLs.
+The `--gsheet_feeder.sheet` property is the name of the Google Sheet to check for URLs.
 This sheet must have been shared with the Google Service account used by `gspread`.
 This sheet must also have specific columns (case-insensitive) in the `header` as specified in [Gsheet.configs](src/auto_archiver/utils/gsheet.py).
 The default names of these columns and their purpose is: